VVRoseth/1.-Predicting-happiness/README.md

 This repository contains the following files

-- Original STEP Dataset from Colombia
+- STEP Colombia_Working: Original STEP Dataset from Colombia in .xlxs format
 - Notebook 1 - First wave clean: first exploration of available datasets
 - Notebook 2 - Feature selection and EDA: Walk through all variables, identification of connections between variables and selection of 90 variables.
 - Notebook 3 - LogReg14Feature: Implementation of a multinomial logistical regression with a subset of 14 variables